Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Support new lines of business

-In March 2018, Stripe acquired Index, an in-store POS system startup.
+In March 2018, Stripe purchased Index, an in-store POS system startup.
 Index provides software for in-store payments systems, like the PIN pads used to pay with a debit or credit card.
 Six months later, Stripe announced Stripe Terminal, a programmable point of sale for in-person payments.

 In 2019, Stripe acquired Touchtech Payments, an Ireland-based startup that helps banks build Strong Customer Authentication (SCA) verification processes.